-Warhurst Law Office solves legal problems in , and matters, including
+Warhurst Law Office solves legal challenges in , and matters, including

-Bill Warhurst is a multi-disciplinary lawyer who combines more than 35 years’ experience in key business practice areas to craft ideal solutions to legal challenges, both simple and complex.
+Bill Warhurst is a multi-disciplinary lawyer who uses his 40 years’ experience in key business practice areas to craft ideal solutions to legal challenges, both simple and complex.
 Bill encourages clients to focus on practical resolutions, but he can aggressively pursue all legal remedies when needed.

 Call 650-288-3390 to learn why an attorney with broad experience can give you the best possible results.

 Multi-Disciplinary Law.
 Few lawyers devote their legal careers to solving legal challenges for businesses and families.
 Instead, most lawyers focus on a particular area of law early in their careers.
 They become a “divorce lawyer” or a “civil litigator” or a “corporate attorney.”
 In my experience, though, clients do not truly want a divorce, or a lawsuit, or a corporation per se.
 I believe clients want thoughtful, feasible solutions to their problems with the best results taking into account all expenses, including their lawyer’s fees.
 Clients with marital disputes want prudent action to resolve or minimize all disputes with their partner.
 People who suffer a loss want redress, and people who are sued want to pay no more than is truly proper on the facts as well as on the law.
 Folks starting a business do not need a corporation so much as they need to protect their personal assets from the risk their nascent business will fail.